-There are five islands in all, with only three being inhabited.
+There are five islands in all with only three inhabited.
 Malta, the main island, is 28 km long by 14 km wide.
-Gozo is 15 km by 7 km, and Comino (with 5 elderly inhabitants) is only 2.5 square kms.
+Gozo is 15 km by 7 km and Comino (with 5 elderly inhabitants) is only 2.5 square kms.

 In fact, Malta and Gozo have more than enough churches to have a different one for every day of the year.
 Every village has a much larger church than the population warrants.
 Village rivalries played a big part in this facet of Maltese life.
 It gets even more competitive in the towns where local loyalties can be divided between rival saints, each of which will have his own spectacular church.

 Both Malta and Gozo are indented with some beautiful harbours.
-Valletta and Sliema are located in the main harbour, with attendant cruise liners etc. But it’s the enormous fleets of yachts that grab the attention.
+Valletta and Sliema are located in the main harbour, with attendant cruise liners but it’s the enormous fleets of yachts that grab the attention.

 Sadly, after heavy storms, Malta's famous Azure Window recently collapsed into the sea.
-Although a beautiful landmark, be sure to keep Malta on your bucket list as there is plenty more where that came from.
+Although a beautiful landmark has been taken from us, be sure to keep Malta on your bucket list as there is plenty more where that came from.